frederic-perez/AmE-dictionary/data/dictionary.md

 __pic__ _n_ _slang_ __1__ A photograph. __2__ A movie.
 __picayune<sup>1</sup>__ _adj_
 __picayune<sup>2</sup>__ _n_ :two::hammer:
-__pick (one's) nose__ __1__ Literally, to remove nasal mucus (i.e., "boogers") with one's finger. _Tommy!
-Quit picking your nose, that's a filthy habit!_ __2__ By extension, to dawdle, fool around, or waste time idly. _No wonder we're losing so much money—half our staff just stands around picking their noses for most of the day!_
+__pick (one’s) nose__ __1__ Literally, to remove nasal mucus (i.e., "boogers") with one’s finger. _Tommy!
+Quit picking your nose, that’s a filthy habit!_ __2__ By extension, to dawdle, fool around, or waste time idly. _No wonder we’re losing so much money—half our staff just stands around picking their noses for most of the day!_
 __pick a fight__
 __pick and roll__
 __pick me out__
 __pick on (one)__ _idiom_ :two: To harass, bully, or tease one. _I like to pick on people that I love._
-__pick up after (someone or oneself)__ _idiom_ To collect and put away a mess that someone or oneself has left around. _You really need to pick up after yourself if you're going to use my workshop._
+__pick up after (someone or oneself)__ _idiom_ To collect and put away a mess that someone or oneself has left around. _You really need to pick up after yourself if you’re going to use my workshop._
-__pick up__ _v_ :four::hammer: _You could use it when picking up cards at the supermarket's kiosk._ _His turnover-prone play doesn’t pick up._
+__pick up__ _v_ :four::hammer: _You could use it when picking up cards at the supermarket’s kiosk._ _His turnover-prone play doesn’t pick up._
 __pick your nose__ :dart: To use your finger to remove mucus from inside your nose.
 __pick__ _v_ :two::hammer: _He managed to pick the old lock with a flick knife._ _Pick your choice._
 __pick-six__ _Football_